-Alabanda Ancient City Alabanda Ancient City, about 7 kilometers west of Çine in modern day Turkey and founded in the 4th century BCE.
-The name may come from the word "ala", which means horse, or "banda", meaning victory or competition.
-Like the rest of Caria, it was part of the satrapy (administrative area) of Maussolus, who was the son of Hecatomnus, a Carian aristocrat who had in 392/391 obtained the satrapy of Caria from the Achaemenid king Artaxerxes II Mnemon.
-This means that it was under indirect Achaemenid rule.
-The town boasted a temple to Zeus Chrysaor.
-After the conquest of Alexander the Great, it underwent rivalry between his successors - Antigonids and Seleucids.
-At the end of the third century BCE, people began to call it Antiochia of Chrysaorians.
-However, after king Antiochus III lost at Magnesia to Romans (190 BCE) this name was dropped from usage.
-The treaty of Magnesia, which is a peace pact between Romans and the kingdom of Seleucid in 190 BC, assured that Seleucid domination came to an end.
-In 40 BCE, Roman rebel Quintus Labienus and a Parthian army occupied the city.
-The citizens slaughtered Labienius' garrison after they looted Alabanda of all its valuables before retreating.
-After 40 CE, under Roman rule for about 250 years, Alabanda prospered.
-Ancient city walls surrounded an area of 4-5 square kilometers.
-Hellenic parts of the wall are still visible, with their towers.
-Sections of the old agora (112 x 72 meters) have been identified; just north of it is a rectangular building (22 x 35 meters), which served as a multifunctional meeting hall and beyond that, the main gate can still be seen.
-South of the agora, and just west of the modern village of Doğanyurt, are the remains of a temple that was built in Ionic style in the 2nd century BCE with dimensions 35 meters wide by 22 meters long.
-An inscription confirming that this temple was dedicated to Apollo Isotimos (meaning "equal in honor" to Zeus Chrysaor) and divine emperors.
-Distant parts of a frieze portraying an Amazonomachy (a fight between Greeks and Amazons) were recovered at this site.
-To the southeast of Doryanyurt lies a Hellenistic theater, which had nineteen meter wide façades.
-It is well-preserved.
-In addition to this, on the south slopes of the city there still stand foundations from what was probably a second century BCE temple dedicated to Artemis.
-Outside the walls, there is an ancient cemetery with many tombs.
-Inscriptions on some of the sarcophagi indicate professions--what they did for a living.
+Alabanda Ancient City Alabanda is an ancient city located approximately 7 kilometers west of Çine in modern-day Turkey.
+It was founded in the 4th century BCE, and its name may have originated from the words "ala," meaning horse, and "banda," meaning victory or competition.
+The town was part of the satrapy of Maussolus, who was the son of Hecatomnus, a Carian aristocrat.
+Maussolus had obtained the satrapy of Caria in 392/391 from the Achaemenid king Artaxerxes II Mnemon, which meant that Alabanda was under indirect Achaemenid rule.
+The city also had a temple dedicated to Zeus Chrysaor.
+After the conquest of Alexander the Great, Alabanda became a subject of rivalry between his successors, the Antigonids and Seleucids.
+At the end of the third century BCE, the city was renamed Antiochia of Chrysaorians.
+However, after the defeat of Seleucid king Antiochus III at Magnesia by the Romans in 190 BCE, this name was no longer used.
+The Treaty of Magnesia, a peace agreement between the Romans and the Seleucid kingdom in 190 BCE, marked the end of Seleucid domination over Alabanda.
+In 40 BCE, a Roman rebel named Quintus Labienus and a Parthian army occupied the city.
+The citizens retaliated by slaughtering Labienius' garrison after they had looted the city of all its valuables before retreating.
+Under Roman rule, which lasted for about 250 years after 40 CE, Alabanda thrived and prospered.
+The ancient city of Alabanda was surrounded by walls that enclosed an area of 4-5 square kilometers.
+Today, parts of the Hellenic walls and their towers can still be seen.
+The remains of the old agora, measuring 112 x 72 meters, have been identified, and just north of it stands a rectangular building measuring 22 x 35 meters, which served as a multifunctional meeting hall.
+Beyond that, the main gate of the city is still visible.
+To the south of the agora and west of the modern village of Doğanyurt are the remains of a temple built in the Ionic style during the 2nd century BCE.
+This temple, measuring 35 meters in width and 22 meters in length, was dedicated to Apollo Isotimos, which means "equal in honor" to Zeus Chrysaor, and divine emperors.
+Parts of a frieze depicting an Amazonomachy were found at this site.
+In the southeast of Doğanyurt, there is a well-preserved Hellenistic theater with façades measuring 19 meters in width.
+Additionally, on the south slopes of the city, there are foundations that are believed to have supported a temple dedicated to Artemis during the 2nd century BCE.
+Outside the city walls, there is an ancient cemetery with many tombs.
+Inscriptions on some of the sarcophagi indicate the professions of those buried there.